cerb/cerb.github.io/_workflows/cerb.integrations.deepl.translate.md

 ---
 title: Translate (DeepL)
 excerpt: Translate inbound and outbound email messages using the DeepL API.
+summary: This webpage provides a comprehensive guide on integrating Cerb with DeepL to facilitate the translation of inbound and outbound email messages.
+It includes detailed instructions on setting up a DeepL account, creating a connected account in Cerb, importing and configuring the necessary workflow, and utilizing the translation features.
+The guide covers translating both incoming and outgoing emails, with step-by-step processes for setting up the translation workflow, selecting target languages, and using the translation tools within Cerb's interface.
+The integration supports a wide range of languages and offers options for both free and production API endpoints.
 layout: integration
 topic: Workflows
 permalink: /workflows/cerb.integrations.deepl.translate/